OscarDS/pymemdyn/README.md

 Pymemdyn Version 1.0
 ================================================================================

-# Pymoldyn is a standalone python library to setup calculations of membrane molecular
+Pymoldyn  is a  standalone  python library  to  setup calculations  of membrane molecular  dynamics using a combination  of multiple sequence alignments  via clustal  omega, homology  modelling via  modeller, and molecular dynamics via gromacs.

-dynamics using a combination of multiple sequence alignments via clustal omega, homology modelling via modeller, and molecular dynamics via gromacs.
+### Modeling Objects

-# Objetos de modelado.
-Estos tres archivos definen los objetos que se van a modelar.
+The following three files define the objects to be modelled.

 - protein.py.
-Define los objetos Monomer, Ligand, Dimer y ProteinComplex.
-Estos objetos se inicializan con los archivos necesarios, y luego se pasan a otros objetos.
+Includes   the  definition   of  the   Monomer,  Ligand,   Dimer,  and ProteinComplex objects.
+These objects  are started with  the required files, and then are passed to other objects.
 - membrane.py.
-Define la membrana.
+Defines the cellular membrane.
 - complex.py.
-Define el todo el complejo de proteina + membrana, y puede incluir cualquiera de los anteriores.
+Defines the full object, protein + membrane.
+I can include any of the previous objects.

-# Objetos auxiliares.
+### Auxiliary Objects

 - queue.py.
-Sera el manejador de la cola al que se le pasaran los objetos de ejecucion.
-TODO.
+Manages the queues.
+That is, it receives objects to be executed.
+TODO
 - recipes.py.
-Lleva los pasos necesarios para ejecutar un modelado.
+Applies step by step instructions for carrying a modeling step.
 - utils.py.
-Lleva las funciones que los objetos anteriores utilizan a demanda.
-Por ejemplo, manipular archivos, copiar directorios, etc.
+Puts the functions done by the previous objects on demand.
+For example, manipulate files, copy folders, etc.

-# Objeto de ejecucion.
+### Execution Objects

 - gromacs.py.
-Define los objetos Gromacs y Wrapper.
+Defines the Gromacs and Wrapper objects.
- * Gromacs carga los objetos de modelado, carga una receta de modelado y la ejecuta.
+    * Gromacs will load the objects to be modeled, the modeling recipe and runs it.
- * Wrapper es un proxy para los comandos gromacs.
-Se le pasa una entrada de la receta, y devuelve el comando a ejecutar.
+    * Wrapper is a proxy for gromacs commands.
+When a recipe entry is sent to it returns the command to be run.

-# Archivo de ejemplo.
+### Examples

-- example.py muestra como se utilizan las librerias anteriores.
+- example.py An example showing how to use the previously defined libraries.